OpenMDAO/OpenMDAO/openmdao/docs/user_guide/component_types.rst

 A Simple Numerical Model
 ------------------------

-Let us consider the following numerical model that takes :math:`x` as an input:
+In order to understand the different kinds of components in OpenMDAO, let us consider the following numerical model that takes :math:`x` as an input:

 .. math::